spachava753/sp_zola_blog/content/a_gophers_foray_into_rust.md

 well as cargo.
 This experience only made me want to delve deeper into Rust and made me excited to see what is possible with an advanced type system.
 However, this experience did make me realize a few things.

-1. Go is pretty fast, and is good enough for most scenarios
+> Go is pretty fast, and is good enough for most scenarios

 Although I was able to beat the Go port eventually, I realized that unless you want total control of how your program runs, and you need to squeeze out every bit of performance you get, writing an application in Go will get you pretty far.
 Go tries to mitigate the null (nil) issue with zero values, and offers a simplistic syntax such that anyone with decent experience can read code and understand what the code is doing.
 Combine that with a fairly mature ecosystem of libraries that's stabilized after the migration to modules, and Go will be the de facto choice for business applications that don't have complex logic or rules and mostly just deal with data fetching and mangling.
 I would choose Rust for business applications that require absolute safety, performance, [communication with C ABI](https://dave.cheney.net/2016/01/18/cgo-is-not-go) (Go is not great for this), or where I would be forced to originally write C/C++.
 (This, of course, won't stop me from trying to use Rust wherever I want for hobby projects 😀)

-2. Rust's type system is pretty darn great.
+> Rust's type system is pretty darn great.

 After experiencing Rust's type system, it completely opened my eyes to what was possible.
 Enumerations made representing invariants infinitely easier than using constants, especially with Rust compiler forcing programmers to deal with _all_ possible invariants.
 I actually prefer Rust's explicit polymorphism with traits rather than implicit interface like in Go.
-It makes it easier to trace the code, even it does cause extra code bloat.
+As I write more Rust, I'm looking forward to using generics as well.

-I'm looking forward to writing more Rust!
+I look forward to writing more Rust!